Vidste hun noget om skoven

 Site-specific solo exhibiton and performance at Sankt Knuds Kilde & P. Nørkjærs Plads in Hjørring, 2023

-At the same time, large stones in Denmark are threatened, because their cultural and natural significance is forgotten and overlooked: On the one hand, they play central roles in the preservation of folklore, and on the other hand they contribute to biodiversity as important habitats for insects, mosses and lichens.
-The exhibition seeks to make room for the overlooked stories of both the woman from the myth of Kællingstenen and the stones.
-The performance took place in Sankt Knuds Kilde, Hjørring, June 24, the day after Sankthansaften (Saint John's Eve), when witch effigies are traditionally burned on bonfires.
-I began the performance with a reading of the 1886 myth of Kællingstenen, and then in following with Danish Sankthans tradition I held a speech in which I reflected on the history and journey of Kællingstenen and on the woman, who name refers to.
-The myth has so little detail about her life, her death and even her alleged evil deeds.
+The exhibition seeks to make room for the overlooked stories of both the stones and the woman from the myth of Kællingstenen.
+The performance took place in Sankt Knuds Kilde, Hjørring, June 24, the day after Sankt- hansaften (Saint John's Eve), when witch effigies are traditionally burned on bonfires.
+I began the performance with a reading of the 1886 myth of Kællingstenen, and then in following with Danish Sankthans tradition I held a speech in which I reflected on the history and journey of Kællingstenen and the woman, who the name refers to.
+The myth has very little detail about her life, her death and even her alleged evil deeds.
 What was she like and how did she get such a horrible reputation?

 Narrative Erratics